 Inclusive restroom policies are essential to ensuring that TGNC students feel welcome on campus and are healthy.
-When schools have a culture or policies that do not explicitly support TGNC students, these students may elect to simply not use public restrooms out of fear or discomfort.
+When schools have a culture or policies that do not explicitly support TGNC students (or if a favorable policy is not transparent and backed up with appropriately inclusive signage and administrative support), these students may elect to simply not use public restrooms out of fear or discomfort.
 Ignoring bodily needs is bad for student health - whether that means not using the restroom when needed or limiting intake of liquids to avoid needing to use the restroom.
 Moreover, having a written restroom policy that is inclusive and affirming of TGNC students protects students from harassment and discrimination.